Pa. Pandi: Production

 On 7 September 2016, Dhanush announced his directorial debut titled Power Paandi, with a first look poster being released to the media, and also producing the film under his production house, Wunderbar Films.
 The film has Rajkiran playing the title role as "Power Paandi" and Prasanna playing a prominent role, as Rajkiran's son, while Sean Roldan, Velraj and Prasanna G. K. became a part of the film's technical crew as its music composer, cinematographer and editor respectively.
-Actresses Revathi and Chaya Singh agreed to work on the film.
-Dhanush too played a cameo role in this film as the younger version of the protagonist, while Madonna Sebastian plays Dhanush's love interest.
-Gautham Vasudev Menon, Robo Shankar, Dhivyadharshini too play cameo appearances, along with Stunt Silva and Baba Bhaskar who also choreographed the action scenes and dance sequences.
 The film began production on the day of its public announcement, and wrapped in late February 2017.
-In April 2017, the title was shortened to Pa Paandi to seek tax exemption.
+In April 2017, the title was shortened to Pa.
+Pandi to seek tax exemption.

 Soundtrack

 The music and score of the film were composed by Sean Roldan.
-In an official press meet for the film, Dhanush call Sean Roldan as the soul of Power Paandi, further adding that "It was so surprising to see that both our thoughts and creative expressions were same, which helped us bring out some good music with this film."
-Most of the songs were melodious and nostalgic themes.
-Dhanush wrote and sang a number "Soorakaththu" for the film.
-The song "Venpani Malare" written by Dhanush, features both male and female versions sung by Sean Roldan and Shweta Mohan, and an additional version sung by Dhanush was released later.
-The tracklist was released on 25 February 2017, and the audio launch was held on 9 March 2017.
+The song "Venpani Malare" written by Dhanush, features both male and female versions sung by Roldan and Shweta Mohan, and an additional version sung by Dhanush was released later.
+The track list was released on 25 February 2017, and the audio launch was held on 9 March 2017.
 An additional version of "Venpani Malare" which was sung by Dhanush was released separately on 6 April 2017.

 Siddharth K of Sify rated the album 3 out of 5, with a verdict "Sean Roldan's big ticket to the top league."
 Surendhar MK of Hindustan Times rated the album 4 out of 5.
-Top 10 Cinema reviewed it as "One of the beautiful albums in recent times..."